b-vitali/TcCrossing/README.md

 > [!WARNING]
 >
 > This is a work in progress and stuff might be wrong.
-I will try to place references where possible for the different approximation and simulations.
+> I will try to place references where possible for the different approximation and simulations.

 ## Overview

-There are two main scripts in this repository:
+There are two main scripts in this repository and two 'utility':

 1. **BAFIA (arXiv:2103.10601)**
-2. **FG004 (11-3-2024)**
+2. **FG004 (Sertore 11-3-2024)**

-### 1. **BAFIA (arXiv:2103.10601)**

-This script analyzes data from the BAFIA article.
-The script includes:
+The two main scripts perform basically the same analysis on different data:

 - **Frequency-dependent Analysis:** It computes the frequency dependence of resistance (`Rs`), reactance (`Xs`), and complex conductivity (`sigmaRX`).
+In the second there is an additional correction to the frequency using the pressure information (`MKS1000`)
 - **Modeling and Visualization:** The script utilizes the `SCconductivity` class for modeling the superconducting material's behavior and visualizes important properties such as frequency, temperature, and conductivity.
 - **Curve Fitting:** The script fits a delta lambda model to the data and optimizes the parameters using `lmfit`.

-Key calculations include:
-- Resistance as a function of the quality factor (`Rs`).
-- Complex conductivity calculation (`sigmaRX`).
-- Temperature dependence of the superconducting material.
-- Visualization of the temperature-frequency relationship, quality factor (`Q0`), and resistance/ reactance.

-### 2. **FG004 (11-3-2024)**

-The FG004 script is similar to the BAFIA script but uses different experimental data.
-This script also calculates and visualizes the superconducting material's properties, with an emphasis on pressure and temperature dependence.

-Key calculations include:
-- The same functions for `Rs` and `Xs` as in BAFIA, but with additional handling of the pressure data (`MKS1000`).
-- A similar model for complex conductivity (`sigmaRX`).
-- Frequency adjustments for pressure-dependent data.
-- Visualization of the pressure, temperature, frequency, quality factor (`Q0`), and superconductivity properties.
+3. **SCconductivity**
+4. **analysis_utils**

+The first is the script containing the tools to model and simulate the behaviour of the system while the second is a collection of tools for analyzing and representing the data.

 ## `analysis_Helper` Class